AmandaB2023/P1_Lackyle_Sporthorses/TESTING.md

 | Response message | The user will be automatically redirected to the home page after 10 seconds | The user is redirected to the home page | Yes | Yes | - |

 ## Validator Testing
+## Lighthouse Report

+## Bugs
+## Unsolved Bugs

+## Mistakes
+I made afew mistakes when making my commits by using past tennce or not phrasing them coirrely and not given emough detail of what was changed.
+This is something which i will nedd to be more aware of going forward.